Exit Planning, Business Sales and Business Valuation

 Bruce McGechan is the founder and managing director of Fealty Exit Planning and M&A. He is an experienced entrepreneur, company director, M&A advisor and CEPA Value advisor.
 He is a New Zealand thought leader for exit planning and business sales.

-Bruce is a Certified Exit Planning Advisor (CEPA, EPI), has a Master of Entrepreneurship (Hons, Otago) and BCA (Accounting, Victoria).
-Bruce is a licensed (as at 2021) financial advice provider (FAA 2008) and licensed agent (REA 2008).
+Bruce is a Certified Exit Planning Advisor (CEPA, EPI), Certified M&A Advisor (CMAA, AMAA) has a Master of Entrepreneurship (Hons, Otago) and BCA (Accounting, Victoria).
+Bruce is a licensed agent (REAA 2008) for the purposes of selling businesses.

 Bruce built his career at Fletcher Challenge, DB Breweries and Vodafone.
 He has been involved in the tourism and wine industries including directorships and new ventures.
 He has been advising business owners on organic and acquisition led growth since 2010.
 During that time he has worked for an Australasian M&A firm before departing to found his own firm with exit planning at its core.